nianticlabs/mvsanywhere/README.md

 ## 🗺️ World Coordinate System

 This repo is geared towards ScanNet, so while its functionality should allow for any coordinate system (signaled via input flags), the model weights we provide assume a ScanNet coordinate system.
 This is important since we include ray information as part of metadata.
 Other datasets used with these weights should be transformed to the ScanNet system.
 The dataset classes we include will perform the appropriate transforms.

+## 🔨💾 Training Data Preperation
+To train a DoubleTake model you'll need the ScanNetv2 dataset and renders of a mesh from an SR model.

+To generate mesh renders, you'll first need to run a SimpleRecon model and cache those depths to disk.
+You should use `scannet_default_train.yaml` and `scannet_default_val.yaml` for this.

 ## 🙏 Acknowledgements